dylanNicastro/image-manipulator/README.md

 - [Specific Flags](#specific-flags)

 > [!TIP]
-> Sample fonts and images are available for use within the release `.zip`, as well as the base code!
+> Sample fonts and images are available for use within `tests.zip` in the releases section!

 ## PPM (P3) Format
 File extension: `.ppm`